 On land, sea and in the air, they are the ambassadors of a way of life and a piece of earth where freedom reigns in all its magnificence and daily life is tinged with great adventures.
 The Steller sea lion, the great Canadian beaver and the osprey are some of its dignified representatives.
 This fascinating universe, at the gateway to life and evolution, deserves more than just a quick visit!
 Now, for the very first time, Pairi Daiza is offering us a wonderful opportunity to stay in the very heart of this eighth World.
 Four types of accommodation, each more original than the next, will allow all of us to stay at the heart of a magical universe.
 This is in line with our philosophy, based on the deeply held conviction that: We have to profoundly change our relationship with nature.

 Experience something truly unique, in buildings inspired by traditional British Columbian structures.
 The concern for authenticity is omnipresent, with a focus on beauty, natural comfort and incredible discoveries.
 Wood and stone reign supreme.
-The Hôtel Paddling Bear, Suites, Indian Native Houses and the Full Moon Lodges offer something to suit all tastes.
+The Hôtel Paddling Bear and his rooms and Lodges, Indian Native Houses and the Full Moon Lodges offer something to suit all tastes.